galgalo12/Sign-In-Log-Analysis-Detecting-Failed-Logins-MFA-Abuse-and-Suspicious-Activity/README.md

  Searched 2 Investigate failed or suspicious sign-ins for a specific user/domain

-    SigninLogs
+        // Investigate failed or suspicious sign-ins for a specific user/domain SigninLogs
         // Filter for a specific user (replace with actual UPN)
-    | where UserPrincipalName == "" // user/domain
+        | where UserPrincipalName == ""
+        | where ResultDescription contains "Invalid username or password or Invalid on-premise username or password"
         // Only show failed or error sign-in attempts (ResultType != 0)
         | where ResultType != 0
         // Look back 30 days from the current date/time
         | where TimeGenerated <= ago(30d)
         // Select useful fields for investigation
         | project
             TimeGenerated,         // Timestamp of the sign-in attempt UserPrincipalName,     // User account involved in the login IPAddress,             // Source IP address of the sign-in LocationDetails,       // Geo-location (country, city, coordinates)
             AppDisplayName,        // Application the user attempted to access MfaDetail,             // MFA information (challenge, success, failure) ResultDescription,     // Reason the login failed (e.g., bad password) ResultType             // Numeric result code (0 = success, non-zero = failure)

 ## ❗ Incident Summary — Failed Sign-In Attempt (Azure Portal)